YosysHQ/nextpnr/docs/archapi.md

 ### bool isValidBelForCell(CellInfo \*cell, BelId bel) const

-Returns true if the given cell can be bound to the given bel, considering other bound resources.
-For example, this can be used if there is only a certain number of different clock signals allowed for a group of bels.
+Returns true if the given cell can be bound to the given BEL, considering other bound resources.
+For example, this can be used if there is only a certain number of different clock signals allowed for a group of BELs.

 ### bool isBelLocationValid(BelId bel) const